Here’s How Every State in America Got Its Name

 Svetlana Ageeva/Shutterstock

-If you were to pronounce “Illinois” using French pronunciation rules, it would sound something like Ill-in-WAH.
-That’s the key to understanding why Illinois is spelled that way—despite being pronounced Ill-in-OY.
-When French explorer Robert Cavelier, Sieur de La Salle discovered the land, he called it by the name of the Native American tribe in the area: the Illiniwok.
-He spelled it “Illinois,” as the French would.
+If you were to pronounce Illinois using French pronunciation rules, it would sound something like “Ill-in-WAH.”
+That’s the key to understanding why Illinois is spelled that way, despite being pronounced “Ill-in-OY.”
+When French explorer Robert Cavelier, Sieur de La Salle, came across a river, he gave it the name of the Indigenous tribe in the area—the Illiniwek—but he spelled it “Illinois,” as the French would.
 That’s the name Congress chose in 1818, but with a pronunciation that was decidedly not French.
-As for why Chicago is known as the “Windy City,” let’s just say the French weren’t clever enough to come up with that nickname.

 14 / 50